 Teach them your cell phone number and to call “911” for help.

 Just as children don’t learn to ride a bicycle by talking about it, they don’t learn safety skills without practice.
 Children learn by doing.
 They need to role-play and see how it feels to say “No” in difficult situations.

 - Play the “What If” game and help the child think of responses to various situations.
 Choose real-life situations such as confronting a stranger while walking to school, getting separated in a crowded store, or playing in the front yard.
 “What if the babysitter...” or “What if the school bus didn’t arrive on time...”

 - Have children practice what they can say and do if they feel threatened.
 For instance, children can practice yelling in a loud voice, “This person is trying to take me.
 I need help!”

 - Have children practice staying an arm’s length away from someone who approaches them.

 - Have children practice ignoring strangers who ask for directions and walking away from them.

 Children need to review safety skills often.
 Research shows that these skills need to be taught five to ten times a year.
 Review them during car rides and other moments together.

-insist on a child assault prevention program at school
+insist on a child sexual abuse prevention training at school

-School programs, such as Talking About Touching (TAT), offered by the Children’s Trust, provide children with structured opportunities to practice skills, as well as additional information for parents.
-Marybeth Dwyer, a national trainer of the program talks more about child safety here.
+School programs, such as Keeping Kids Safe (KKS), offered by the Children’s Trust, provide parents and staff with structured opportunities to practice skills and learn information.
 Make sure your child’s school offers one.
 For more information, contact the Children’s Trust.
 AND/OR: Second Step Child Protection Unit from Committee for Children.